alibaba/graph-learn/docs/quick_start.md

 The `EgoGraph` are returned in NumPy format, to use it in a deep learning framework backend such as TensorFlow, we provide a transformation routine to convert these data into the corresponding tensor format.
-We call the transform routine `EgoFlow` and it is defined in the `build` function:
+We call this transformation routine `EgoFlow` and it is defined in the `build` function:

 ```python